nerde/socialz/README.md

-# README
+# Socialz

-Socialz groups tweets, status updates and photos from https://takehome.io and present them in a JSON format.
+This app groups tweets, status updates and photos from https://takehome.io and present them in JSON format.

 ## Installation